Derg: Formation and growth

-The Derg, which originally consisted of soldiers at the capital, broadened its membership by including representatives from the 40 units of the Ethiopian Army, Air Force, Navy, Kebur Zabagna (Imperial Guard), Territorial Army and police: each unit was expected to send three representatives, who were supposed to be privates, NCOs and junior officers up to the rank of major.
+The Derg, which originally consisted of soldiers at the capital, broadened its membership by including representatives from the 40 units of the Army, Air Force, Navy, Kebur Zabagna (Imperial Guard), Territorial Army and police: each unit was expected to send three representatives, who were supposed to be privates, NCOs and junior officers up to the rank of major.
 According to Bahru Zewde, "Senior officers were deemed too compromised by close association to the regime."
 The Derg was reported to have consisted of 120 soldiers, a statement which has gained wide acceptance due to the habitual secretiveness of the Derg in its early years.
 But, Bahru Zewde notes that "in actual fact, their number was less than 110", and Aregawi Berhe mentions two different sources which record 109 persons as being members of the Derg.
 No new members were ever admitted, and the number decreased, especially in the first few years, as some members were expelled or killed.

 The Derg first assembled at the Fourth Division headquarters, and elected Major Mengistu Haile Mariam as its chairman and Major Atnafu Abate as vice-chairman.
 Their stated mission was to study and address the grievances of various military units, investigate abuses by senior officers and staff and root out corruption in the military.
 In July, the Derg obtained key concessions from emperor, Haile Selassie, which included the power to arrest not only military officers but government officials at every level.
 Soon both former Prime Ministers Aklilu Habte-Wold and Endelkachew Makonnen, along with most of their cabinets, most regional governors, many senior military officers and officials of the Imperial court were imprisoned.
 In August, after a proposed constitution creating a constitutional monarchy was presented to the emperor, the Derg began a program of dismantling the imperial government to forestall further developments in that direction.
 The Derg deposed and imprisoned the emperor on 12 September 1974.

+The Derg initially lacked a clear ideological commitment other than Ethiopian nationalism.
+As left-wing activists returned to Ethiopia in the summer of 1974, their ideologies became entrenched in Ethiopian society, and the Derg began adopting the ideology of Marxism-Leninism and Ethiopian Socialism from these leftist parties, seeing it as their mission to implement the demands of the popular uprising.